Skip to main content

 • verify-image-signatures policy to verify cluster images provenance

-See secure supply chain for more info.
+Refer to secure supply chain for more information.

 Format

-The config has 2 root keys:
+The configuration has 2 root keys:

-• pubKey: for signatures performed with traditional public/private key cryptography.
+• pubKey: For signatures performed with traditional public/private key cryptography.

-• urlPrefix: the value passed here is post-fixed with / to prevent typo-squatting, and must be a prefix of the subject in the signing certificate.
+• urlPrefix: The value passed here is post-fixed with / to prevent typo-squatting, and must be a prefix of the subject in the signing certificate.

 Example

-Here you can see an example of a configuration for verifying signatures using the Sigstore workflow:
+This is an example of a configuration for verifying signatures using the Sigstore workflow:

 ---